vamado09/NLP_Sentiment_Analyzer_Project/README.md

 You can use "Spotify.csv" and "movie_reviews.csv" to test the app.
 You can find both of these csv files in "Releases" section for download and testing.

 * Web App password --> nlp_analyzer

+app.ipynb --> complete app for Intro to NLP class final project.
+No passwords required!
+Try this one.